 China web hosting is complex, and in this article we'll look at your options on how to deliver your site fast, and efficiently.
 Some options take 2-3 months, one option takes about 24 hours, each with its pros and cons.

 The key reasons around web hosting typically revolve around i) Speed, and ii) Legality.

 When most people research China web hosting, they come across countless articles telling them that they'll need to acquire an ICP Licence, a process which generally takes 1-3 months.
 This isn't true.

 Well - strictly speaking, it is true, but the question you should be asking yourself is "do you need an ICP Licence?" and for 99.9% of companies, the answer is 'no'.

-An ICP Licence is pretty much needed (we're generalising and will leave the nuances for another time) if:
+An ICP licence is pretty much needed (we're generalising and will leave the nuances for another time) only if:

 i) You're building a tech company centered entirely around Chinese users, or